protimroy/crosslingual-test-time-scaling/README.md

     <a href="https://arxiv.org/abs/xxx.xxxx"><img src="https://img.shields.io/badge/arxiv-xxx.xxxx-b31b1b?logo=arxiv" /></a>
 </p>

 🔥 TL;DR: We show that scaling up thinking tokens of English-centric reasoning language models, such as s1 models, can improve multilingual math reasoning performance.
-We also analyze how they mix languages, how different reasoning languages (controlled by our language forcing strategies) affect performance, and whether test-time reasoning scaling generalizes to new domains (such as social sciences and cultural benchmarks).
+We also analyze the language-mixing patterns, effects of different reasoning languages (controlled by our language forcing strategies), and cross-domain generalization (from STEM to domains such as social sciences and cultural benchmarks).

 <p align="center">
   <img src="figures/crosslingual_mgsm.jpg" alt="Crosslingual MGSM performance" width="800"/>